-UN Chief encourages change in actions toward sustainable food systems
+UN chief encourages change in actions toward sustainable food systems

-New York [US], October 17 (ANI/Xinhua): UN Secretary-General Antonio Guterres on Saturday encouraged a change in actions toward sustainable food systems on the occasion of World Food Day, which falls on October 16.
+United Nations, Oct 17 (IANS) UN Secretary-General Antonio Guterres on Saturday encouraged change in actions toward sustainable food systems on the occasion of World Food Day, which falls on October 16.

-In a video message, Guterres said World Food Day is not only a reminder of the importance of food to every person on the planet but also a call to action to achieve food security around the world.
+In a video message, Guterres said World Food Day is not only a reminder of the importance of food to every person on the planet, but also a call to action to achieve food security around the world, Xinhua news agency reported.

 Today, almost 40 per cent of humanity -- 3 billion people -- cannot afford a healthy diet, he said.